elgw/deconwolf/README.md

  - [x] Make use of symmetries to save memory?
  - [x] Save FFTW wisdom.
  - [x] Identical results to matlab code.
+Low priority:
+ - [ ] Re-use plans to save some (micro) time.
+ - [ ] Faster calculation of tiling weights.

 ## Building
 deconwolf requires `libtiff` and `fftw3` to run, usually those libraries are already installed.
 However you might need the header files.